zogvc/econometrics/README.md

 # Econometrics

+**⚠️ WORK IN PROGRESS ⚠️**

 Notes and codes on Econometric methods.

-Python will be the primary programming language I will use for the implementation.
+Python will be the primary programming language I will use for the model implementation.

 Others include Matlab and Stata.